How Long To Smoke A Brisket?

 The most important part of smoking a brisket is monitoring the temperature, not how long it smokes.
 You need the brisket’s connective tissue to render as much as possible to turn the brisket from a tough, chewy piece of meat to that tender piece of barbecue royalty.

 Plan to get the brisket fully cooked several hours before the planned dinner time.
-Holding or resting the brisket for a couple hours is totally find and actually makes a more juicy brisket.
+Holding or resting the brisket for a couple of hours is totally fine and actually makes a more juicy brisket.

 What’s your experience for how long to smoke a brisket?
 Do you have a preferred temperature for your smoker?
 Let us know in the comments!